deliveroo/deliveroo.engineering/archive/apis.md

     Cache-Control: private, max-age={seconds}, must-revalidate

 If the resource is immutable then `{seconds}` should be `31536000` which is one year, the maximum allowed.
+Statuses `301`, `308` and `410` should be considered immutable as they are permanent conditions.

 For resources that absolutely must be up-to-date when used you still normally want to allow the efficient return of `304 Not Modified` so choose `no-cache` (note that this is typically the best choice for the `302`, `307` and `404` status codes mentione above):